pavelkushtia/LangGraph/setup_guides/00_complete_deployment_guide.md

 ## Overview

-This guide provides **step-by-step commands** to deploy your revised LangGraph architecture across your available machines with production-grade optimizations.
+This guide provides **step-by-step commands** to deploy your revised LangGraph architecture across your available machines.

+**🎯 SIMPLIFIED FOR LEARNING**: For learning LangGraph, you can **skip Docker entirely** and run **native Ollama** on jetson-node.
+This guide includes both approaches.

+**Native Approach**: Ollama directly installed → simpler, better performance
+**Docker Approach**: Containerized services → complex, production-style

 ### **Target Architecture**